Jean-Daniel Padovani

 At the end of the 2007–08 season, he received the " Etoile d'Or du meilleur gardien de Ligue 2" (Gold star for the best Ligue 2 goalkeeper) from the magazine France Football.

 Padovani was part of the Comoros national football team coaching team during the 2021 Africa Cup of Nations.
+Padovani is part of the Mali national football team coaching team during the 2024 Africa Cup of Nations.